FR-GRE-BDS-HPC-SW-SAGE2-GMA/iocatcher/doc/client-api.rst

   void ioc_client_set_passive_wait(ioc_client_t * client, bool value);

-If you want to experiment with multiple write mapping by enforcing at your level a correct semantic you can disable the consistency checking by using the **--no-consistency-check** option while launching the server.
+If you want to experiment with multiple write mapping by enforcing at your level a correct semantic, you can disable the consistency checking by using the **--no-consistency-check** option while launching the server.